postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ~/.local/share/applications/Postman.desktop
 ```

-Enter the following content in the file—replacing `opt` if you extracted the file somewhere else—and save it:
+Enter the following content in the file, replacing `opt` if you extracted the file somewhere else, and save it:

 ```shell
 [Desktop Entry]